d-wasserman/Complete_Street_Rule/README.md

 	-Better default planting widths for sidewalks: Sidewalk planting width was changed to mimic general guidelines and suggestions from a NACTO Tree Maintenance Guidelines Document.
 If you have a narrow sidewalk, the planting strip will narrow to a minimum of 2 feet, and grow to a maximum of 6 feet.

 	-Furniture Zone Width Parameter was added to adjust the gap between the sidewalk and the curb.
 This parameter is set to small gap, but can be increased.

+	-Paint Reporting is removed from the rule.
+Feedback indicating it was slowing down the rule, and made editing the rule more difficult.